fossxo/fossxo-gdd/source/gui.rst

           - Show numpad mapping numbers
         - Credits
         - Main menu music or how in progress game music plays during the menu.
+      - Flow chart of screens
-      - SHow the grid and how clicking / numpad maps to it
+      - Show the grid and how clicking / numpad maps to it
       - Operations more than 1 second are animated
+      - main game board
+        - addidional widigs for speed run mode